PikaOS-Linux/falcond-profiles/README.md

 # falcond-profiles

-All profiles are in /usr/share/falcond/profiles as .conf files
+All profiles are located in `/usr/share/falcond/profiles` as `.conf` files.
+The profiles are organized in device-specific subfolders:

+- `handheld/`: Profiles optimized for handheld devices
+- `htpc/`: Profiles optimized for Home Theater PCs
+- Root directory: Default profiles that can be used when no profile mode is specified

+## Configuration Files

+### System Configuration
+The `system.conf` file contains a list of proton system processes to be ignored by falcond.

+### Game/Application Profiles
-Examples of the format is as follows:
+Examples of profile configurations:

 ```
 name = "cs2"